galion-std/IRPML/README.md

 * A Path Integrals² algorithm implemented under "PI_2_std.m".
 # Teaching Box
-The code under "CoBrasTeachingBox.m" implement a GUI interface permitting the connection to an Arduino driven Robot Arm and the data gathering of the learned tasks.
+The code under "CoBrasTeachingBox.m" implement a GUI interface permitting the connection to an Arduino driven Robot Arm and the data gathering of the demonstrated tasks.
 # Licensing
 No sort of licensing is currently available for the current repository.
 For additional information please contact the owner.